by Delores Rice Logue

 That's an easy one.
 In central Illinois it will be the ruby-throated.
 It's the only hummingbird that breeds east of the Mississippi River.
 (If you see another variety, notify the RBA hotline!)

 I had read of the pendulum-shaped flight pattern of the courting male and was looking forward to seeing it.
 One of "my" male hummers treated me to a display recently that was like an upside down pendulum.
-He flew side-to-side in an arc about 18 inches across-- higher in the middle than at the sides.
+He flew side-to-side in an arc about 18 inches across– higher in the middle than at the sides.
 A female was perched about 12 to 18 inches in front of him.
 Buzzing and clicking sounds accompanied the flight display.
-Then a few days later I was treated to another courting flight similar to this one, but in a "normal" pendulum shape-- lower in the middle.
+Then a few days later I was treated to another courting flight similar to this one, but in a "normal" pendulum shape– lower in the middle.
 This one also was about 18 inches to 20 inches across.
 Another day I saw a straight-across side-to-side flight about 12 inches from one side to the other with the female sitting only about 12 inches from the display .
 I thought I had seen it all.
 But just a few days later a friend and I were tending some food outside on the barbecue grill, when we heard the courting sounds and turned to find, not 10 feet away from us, a male hummer flying side to side, making a huge pendulum shape at least 10 or 12 feet across!
-The female watched from a nearby perch on a purple coneflower in a flower bed next to the house.
+The female watched from a perch on a purple coneflower in a flower bed about 12 feet in front of him.
+Interestingly, the distance from the male to the female was, once again, very similar to the width of the "pendulum display."
 The display lasted half a minute or so and then both hummers flew away.
 We were wide-eyed, grinning from ear to ear and totally, totally impressed.

 Bringing hummers to your house